wesbarnett/libgmxcpp/README.md

     Trajectory traj("traj.xtc","index.ndx");

+You could also make it a pointer:

+    Trajectory *traj = new Trajectory("traj.xtc","index.ndx");

+In that case just remember to use "->" instead of "." when calling its methods.

 To get the coordinates of the 2nd atom of the 3rd frame of index group "C" and store in three dimensional vector a.